p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

   )
 ```

-`example1` can be seen as a [tagles-final](https://okmij.org/ftp/tagless-final/index.html) representation of a table schema info.
+`example1` can be seen as a [tagles-final](https://okmij.org/ftp/tagless-final/index.html) representation of a table schema.

-Due to Scala's flexibility there're lots of ways to achieve the same result.
+Thanks to Scala's flexibility there're lots of ways to achieve the same result.
 We can happily use composition instead of inheritance, for example.

-We also completely ignored syntactic sweetness at this point, it can be added later if needed with extension methods etc, we prefer the most straitforward "grammar rules" for now.
+We also completely ignored syntactic sweetness at this point, it can be added later if needed with extension methods or other means.
+For now we prefer the most straitforward "grammar rules".

-What is missing?
+What is missing here?
 Let's look again at our `table` and `primaryKey` rules:

 ```scala
 def table(